spring-media/plenigo-python-client-gen/plenigo-client/README.md

 # plenigo-client
 A client library for accessing plenigo API v3

-> This is a read-only repository and no PRs and bug fixes will be merged, please use the plenigo-python-autogenerate project for changes
+> This is a read-only folder, please contribute by adding changes to the templates files.

 ## Usage
 First, create a client: